shirakaba/react-nativescript/README.md

 Status: The sample app is happily using the renderer, and I'm busy adding both components and internal functionality to it.

-I'm always keeping an eye on the `#general` chat of the [NativeScript Slack](https://nativescriptcommunity.slack.com) if you'd like to talk about this project.
-If this gets unexpected traction, I could look into setting up a dedicated Gitter.
+I'm always hanging out in the `#react` chat of the [NativeScript Slack](https://nativescriptcommunity.slack.com) if you'd like to talk about this project.

 ## Setup